 It can work on many other muscles that can get stronger.
 Especially the lower back.
 If you perform swings every day your arms, forearms, and shoulder will get much stronger, too.

 So repetition and consistency is a key.
 Plus, if you go heavy with the swings, you can also develop strong legs on the anterior chain (back side).

 Lately, this word has been getting a lot of attention.
 Longevity.

-Also, lately, there’s been a trend towards “anti-glycolytic” type of workouts.
+Also, lately, there’s been a trend toward “anti-glycolytic” type of workouts.
 Many people claim huge benefits that come from this type of approach.
 Especially in the kettlebell community.

 - High-intensity style training with a short rest time between the sets is famously known to produce a lot of lactate.

-The premise of anti-glycolytic training is to exercise, without mass production of lactic acid.
+The premise of anti-glycolytic training is to exercise, without the mass production of lactic acid.

 There isn’t much research done in this area up to date, however, this doesn’t mean this workout isn’t effective.